Skip to main content

 How to test the rules?

 There’s no easy way to test rules in this beta version yet.
-You can see a quick Flight preview while creating a flight - this will give a hint about what conditions have to match to show, e.g. creative A. In the following release, there’ll be a preview site where you are able to test rule sets.
+You can see a Quick Overview while creating a flight - this will give a hint about what conditions have to match to show, e.g. creative A. In the following release, there’ll be a preview site where you are able to test rule sets.

 When and which creatives can be added?